jenkinzz/vanilla-html-email-framework/README.md

-# The Kinder, Gentler HTML Email Framework
+# The Vanilla HTML Email Framework
 Email frameworks like Foundation and MJML require learning a new quasi-language and can produce a lot of bloat.
-This is my contribution towards making a kinder, gentler HTML email template.
+This framework uses only vanilla HTML/CSS, accounts for all cross-client quirks, and creates an easy, modular foundation to build emails on.

 ## HTML
 Each module is a \<tr> wrapped in beginning and ending comments.